JakobBergG/Dataproject_GBM/README.md

 ![](readme_images/3dgtv.png){width=50%}

 ## Registration: MR to CT grid
 Each MR scan is registered to the grid of the CT scan using the function `register_MR_to_CT` from `registration/registration_MR_mask_to_CT_mask.py`.
 To perform the registration using *SimpleElastix*, we need the brain masks from the brain segmentation step.
-The final registration is a result of two separate rounds of registration:
+The final registration is the result of two separate rounds of registration:

-In the first round the brain masks are used to skull-strip the MR and CT images, which allows us to align the scans at the center of gravity of the brains to get a decent starting point for the first round of registration.
+The first round of registration is performed on skull-stripped MR and CT images, which allows us to align the scans at the center of gravity of the brains to get a decent starting point.
 The first round can be considered a rough registration.
+Here, the intensity of each image is divided up into coarse bins, and the registration tries to match up these bins as well as possible.

-In the second round we replace the skull-stripped scans by the original scans - now at the position where we left off at the first round - and the parameters in this round of registration are used to fine-tune the registration.
+In the second round, we replace the skull-stripped scans by the original scans - now at the position where we left off at the first round - and the intensities are now divided into smaller, finer bins in order to fine-tune the registration.
 When the MR scan has been registered to the CT grid, the corresponding brain mask and GTV are moved along with the registered MR scan.

 An MR scan and a CT scan in the grid of the CT before and after registration are illustrated below:

 ![](readme_images/registrationexa.png)

-After all MR scans for the patient have been registered, the performance of the registrations are evaluated using the function `add_msd_to_json` from the script `registration/mask_registration_evaluation.py`.
+After all MR scans for the patient have been registered, the quality of the registrations is evaluated using the function `add_msd_to_json` from the script `registration/mask_registration_evaluation.py`.
 The mean surface distance in mm between the brain mask of each MR scan and the CT scan is calculated and saved in a JSON file.

 ## Data analysis
 Now that the GTV's have been moved onto the CT grid in the previous step, it is possible in this final step to analyze the tumors of the patient using the function `run_patient_metrics` from `analysis/patient_metrics.py`.
 For each patient, different metrics and recurrence type categorizations are performed.
 One of these metrics is not sufficient to describe the type of recurrence, but together, they can aid in describing the recurrence.
 For each time point 'time0', 'time1', 'time2' and 'time3' the following metrics are calculated: